MisterTea/EternalTerminal/README.md

 ### macOS

-To build Eternal Terminal on Mac (Catalina or Big Sur only), the easiest way is to grab dependencies with Homebrew:
+To build Eternal Terminal on Mac, the easiest way is to grab dependencies with Homebrew:

 ```
 brew install --only-dependencies MisterTea/et/et